On the Construction of Simply Connected Solvable Lie Groups: The Reduction Theorem

 \StTag{Sreduce}

-Let $\lieg$ be an $n$-dimensional Lie algebra which admits a codimension one ideal $\liek\subset \lieg$.
-Theorem \StRef{reduce} given below allows in this case a reduction of the differential forms satisfying equation \EqRef{FSE} to the structure constants of the ideal $\liek$ using one quadrature (the homotopy operator for closed one-forms) and the matrix exponential.
-This theorem is hinted at in \cite{lychagin:1991a} and \cite{doubrov:2000a} but is not mentioned explicitly or proved.
+Let $\lieg$ be an $n$-dimensional Lie algebra and suppose that $\liek\subset \lieg$ is a codimension one ideal.
+With this hypothesis on $\lieg$, Theorem \StRef{reduce} below uses one quadrature and the matrix exponential to modify a set of differential $1$-forms satisfying equation \EqRef{FSE} so that the resulting forms satisfy equation \EqRef{FSE} with the structure constants for the Lie algebra $\liek\times \real$.